redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 ### Understanding the Terminal Window

-When first opened, the command line info will display some information.
+When first opened, the command line will display some information.
 This section explains what you're seeing.

 Here's a newly opened Terminal window.
 Your color schema may be different.